WasixXD/CLIChat/README.md

 ## Features
 * Server-side
 	* Server listen for requests
-	* Can connect multiple connects
+	* Can connect multiple clients
 	* Receive and send messages for exclusives rooms

 * Client-side